What You Need to Know About CEFs (closed-end funds)

 - CEFs normally have a specific goal or style of investing in mind;

-- And, finally, it is always actively managed fund, unlike passively-managed Index funds and most ETF.
+- And, finally, it is always an actively managed fund, unlike passively-managed Index funds and most ETFs.

 Why Do I Hold CEFs in My Portfolio?

 First of all, every CEF holds a number of stocks, bonds, or other investment vehicles.
 It allows great diversification similar to an open-end mutual fund.
 I will discuss the subject of diversification in future articles, but for now, try to understand that buying one company from any sector is always much riskier than buying several for the same amount of money.
 If one company will be distressed for any reason, it will not be reflected in the CEF price so widely as it would be the case when you hold only one company.

 For instance, the Liberty All-Star Equity CEF (ticker USA) is holding AMZN, GOOG, ADBE, CRM among others.
 You have plenty of opportunities to choose the fund that corresponds to your asset allocation and preferences.
 So, a diversified portfolio is one of the CEFs benefits.